zilliztech/zdoc/versioned_docs/version-byoc/tutorials/collection/search-query-get/single-vector-search.md

 There are a variety of search types to meet different requirements:

-- [Basic search](./single-vector-search#basic-search): Includes single-vector search, batch-vector search, partition search, and search with specified output fields.
+- [Basic search](./single-vector-search#basic-search): Includes single-vector search, bulk-vector search, partition search, and search with specified output fields.

 - [Filtered search](./single-vector-search#filtered-search): Applies filtering criteria based on scalar fields to refine search results.